chence08/cs2030s-2122s1/lab7/lab7raw.md

 > `reduce` is not constrained to execute sequentially, i.e. can be applied to parallel streams.
 >
-> If using parallel streams, the operation in `accumulator` must be necessarily *associative*.
+> If using parallel streams, the operation in `accumulator` must be *associative*.
+Otherwise, the results would be inconsistent.